jadecobra/python_tdd_exercises/LISTS.md

         self.assertEqual(last_item, 3)
         self.assertEqual(a_list, [0, 1, 2])
     ```
-    the tests pass

 ## How to get a specific item in a list aka Indexing

-to view an item in a list we provide the position as an index in `[]` to the list. `python` uses zero-based indexing which means the position of elements starts at 0
+To view an item in a list we provide the position as an index in `[]` to the list. `python` uses zero-based indexing which means the position of elements starts at 0

 ### <span style="color:red">**RED**</span>: make it fail

 add a failing test